scrazycarl/academic-kickstart/content/blog_post/Master thesis takeaway/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Learning from my master thesis"
-subtitle: "A retrospective guide on how to make it better from a project management perspective"
+subtitle: "A retrospective guide on how to make my master thesis better from a project management perspective"
 summary: "Reflect on my working method and result from master thesis"
 authors: []
 tags: []